 Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
 In addition to the procedures listed in our risk assessment, the following procedures support our intention to safeguard children while they are availing of our service:

 It should be noted that Parentline does not deal with children as part of our service delivery.
 We deal directly with parents only and ask parents not to bring children to our premises.

-However, in case there is breech of this rule the following applies:
+However, in case there is a breach of this rule the following applies:

-Parentline do not work with children.
+Parentline does not work with children.
 All volunteers and staff are trained and made aware of our policies as part of their induction process.
 References are always checked.

-As part of policy the Relevant Person and Deputy are listed in The Helpline Room, to which all staff and volunteers have access.
+As part of the policy, the Relevant Person and Deputy are listed in The Helpline Room, to which all staff and volunteers have access.
 Incoming staff or volunteers are informed as part of induction.

-The Relevant Person and Deputy Relevant Person is appointed by The Board of Directors.
+The Relevant Person and Deputy Relevant Person are appointed by The Board of Directors.
 Details will be held as part of minutes and reported in the Annual Report.

 All procedures listed are available upon request.